-Resolved Clauses
+Resolved Clauses - With Amendments Incorporated

-RESOLVED, That CFUW urge the federal, provincial, territorial, regional, municipal, and Indigenous governments to recognize the repercussions of the Violence Link and to include safety supports for animals of individuals fleeing domestic violence in the following ways:
+RESOLVED, That CFUW urge the federal, provincial, territorial, Indigenous, regional, and municipal governments to recognize that cruelty to animals and domestic violence are often connected, known as the Violence Link, and to include the need for safety supports for animals of individuals experiencing violence in the home in the following ways:

-- 1. Include language in appropriate policy and action plans relating to supporting victims and survivors of intimate partner and family violence that reflects the Violence Link and the importance of animals in their lives. - 2.
-Review or initiate programs dedicated to providing care for the animals of survivors of intimate partner and family violence. - 3.
-Provide options for continued safety of animals after individuals flee domestic violence including social infrastructure.
+- 1. Include language in appropriate policy and action plans that support victimssurvivors of domestic violence that reflects awareness of the Violence Link and the importance of animals in their lives. - 2.
+Review and initiate programs dedicated to providing immediate care for the animals of survivors of domestic violence because they are also at risk. - 3.
+Provide options for continued safety of animals after individuals flee domestic violence including pet-inclusive affordable housing.